Aly-Tomato/Sorting-Algorithms/README.md

 ## Sorting Algorithms
 Algorithms project that implements, tests and compares three different sorting algorithms using python, pandas, numpy and plotly.
+The sorting algorithms are 1.
+Selection Sort 2.
+Merge Sort 3.
+Counting Sort.

 ## Usage
 ```